 2. Make the Paste/Glue

 Once your strips are ready, you’ll need to make the paste or glue.
 This can be done in various ways.
 To make a glue mixture, add two parts white glue to about one part water and mix them together.
 You can alter the quantities or the ratio of the glue to water to better suit the size of your project or if you have a stronger glue.

 You can also use a flour mixture for small projects.
 Simply mix one part flour with one part water and you’re ready to go.

-Wallpaper powder can also be used to make paste for paper mache.
+Wallpaper powder (like this one) can also be used to make paste for paper mache.
 Two parts wallpaper powder mixed with one part water will create an ideal paste that will last for a long time.